-If you have a passport from a country outside of this area, you will need a visa to come and work or volunteer here.
-Which country your passport comes from determines whether you can volunteer with Abernethy, what kind of visa you will need, and what kind of restrictions will be placed on you.
+Only *EEA & Swiss nationals can work for Abernethy without needing to apply for a visa.
+So if you have a passport from a country outside of this area, you will need a visa to come to Abernethy.
+Keep on reading below to see what kind of visa you will need to come to Scotland, and what kind of restrictions will be placed on you.

 Youth Mobility Visa

 A Youth Mobility Visa is available to nationals of Australia, New Zealand, Japan, Canada